 ATA College has its roots in the information technology field having offered programs of study since 1994 in various aspects of computer technology.
 In the fall of 2003 the decision was made to focus on allied health programming and to seek accreditation for the school.
 Two and one half years later in the fall of 2005, the school gained accreditation status with the Accrediting Bureau of Health Education Schools (ABHES).

-In September, 2018 ATA acquired the Tri-County campus of Beckfield College.
-A process began to replicate the successful course offerings of ATA College and Career Education.
-This process is on-going.
-ATA has committed to continue the current student population at the time of the purchase through either graduation or withdrawal.
-In March 2019 ATA enrolled the first classes of students in the ATA programs.
+In September 2018, ATA acquired the Tri-County campus of Beckfield College.
+In March 2019, ATA enrolled the first classes of students in the ATA programs and continues to offer qualify programs at its Ohio campus.

 MISSION STATEMENT